LayerManager/layman/doc/rest.md

    - **layman_original_parameter**: name of the request parameter that contained the file name; currently, the only possible value is `file`

 ### DELETE Workspace Layers
-Delete existing layers and all associated sources, including vector data file and DB table for all layers in the workspace.
+Delete existing layers and all associated sources, including data file, vector DB table or normalized raster files for all layers in the workspace.
 The currently running [asynchronous tasks](async-tasks.md) of affected layers are aborted.
 Only layers on which user has [write access right](./security.md#access-to-multi-publication-endpoints) are deleted.

 #### Request
 No action parameters.